 Aerosol science is core to a broad range of disciplines - from drug delivery to the lungs, to disease transmission, aerosol routes to the manufacture of new materials, combustion, air quality and climate change, and the delivery of consumer and agricultural products.
 This programme equips students to enter careers in any of these areas in which a knowledge of aerosol science is important, spanning industry, government, the public sector and NGOs.

-Apply by 3 February 2020 to be invited to attend our February recruitment and assessment day.
+Apply by 24 January 2021.
+Applicants with a suitable academic background will be invited to attend a recruitment and assessment day.
 Applications after this date will be subject to remaining availability of studentships.
 We welcome applications at any time of year.
 Early application is advised.